Curriculum Vitae of Martin Wicks

 London, July 2016 - Present

-Part of an Agile team implementing Red Hat Openshift Container Platform (Docker/Kubernetes) on AWS as part of a transformation project to provide a PaaS offering to development teams across the enterprise.
+Part of an Agile team implementing Red Hat Openshift Container Platform (Docker/Kubernetes) on AWS as part of a large transformation project to provide a PaaS offering to application and development teams across the enterprise.
 Distributed version control through Git/Team Foundation Server.
 Image creation through Packer.
 Build management through Jenkins.
-Configuration management through Ansible.
+Provisioning and configuration management through Ansible.
 Artifact management through Artifactory.
 Package management and distribution through Red Hat Satellite.
-Log analytics and alert notification through Splunk.
+Clustered persistent storage through Red Hat Gluster Server (GlusterFS).
+Log/Metrics analytics and dashboarding through Splunk, Prometheus and Grafana.
+Alert notification through AlertManager and Splunk.
 Collaboration through Team Foundation Server, Confluence and Slack.
 Platforms run Red Hat Linux 7.

 Part of an Agile team delivering a Big Data (Hortonworks Hadoop) project to DWP (based on a mixture of privately hosted and public cloud (AWS) infrastructure).
 Virtualization through Debian/KVM (Proxmox).
 Image creation through Packer.
 Customised Bootstrap through Python scripts.
 Artifact Build Management through Jenkins.
 Configuration Management and Orchestration through Saltstack.
 Distributed version control through Git/Gitlab.
 Identity, Policy and Audit Management through FreeIPA.
 Packet filtering through pfSense.
 Secure, Persistent Key/Value storage through Consul.
 Monitoring and Alert Management through Sensu and Uchiwa.
 Collaboration through Atlassian Tools (Confluence, Jira, Hipchat).
 Platforms run Linux (Centos 7 and Debian 8).